kenahoo/RHadoop-Wiki/rmr-v1.2-Preview.md

 ##Naming conventions

-We looked at the code for v1.1 and realized we had a mix of .-separated, CamelCase and nonseparated identifiers and while it think there are more important factors of code quality, this was a relatively easy fix that brings a little more readability and writability.
-We went with .-separated across the board.
+We looked at the code for v1.1 and realized we had a mix of dot-separated, CamelCase and nonseparated identifiers and while I think there are more important factors to code quality, this was a relatively easy fix that brings a little more readability and writability.
+We went with dot-separated across the board.
 This will break your code everywhere but fixing it is as simple as search and replace.
 The exceptions are:

 * `mapreduce`: people write it as one word very often
 * `keyval, k, v, vv`: used often enough that a shorter form seems warranted (the stand for: create a key, value pair, key, value and list of values resp.)